-Mark Bloch writes, “Ed Plunkett, the man credited with coining the phrase New York Correspondence School, once said that postal art probably got its start the day Cleopatra had herself wrapped in a blanket and delivered to Caesar.
+In his “A Brief History of Postal Art,” Mark Bloch wrote, “Ed Plunkett, the man credited with coining the phrase New York Correspondence School, once said that postal art probably got its start the day Cleopatra had herself wrapped in a blanket and delivered to Caesar.
 As long as there has been mail, there have been people embellishing it in various ways, both physically and, more importantly, perhaps, theoretically.
 Anyway, as long as there have been artists and there has been post, there has been postal art.”

 Artist’s postcard, Henri Cassiers, 1902

 Artists’ postcards, i.e., works of art meant to be posted, but printed in multiple quantities, fall into a gray area.